-The tool was an unwieldy thing in the hands of a child, although in my mother’s it had looked easy.
-The hot tip of the tool came with different attachments (as show on the box cover above), and each made a different shape: a circle, an X, a fine line, and so on.
-The only problem is, the small tool provided for changing tips didn’t fasten then very securely so they were always coming off.
+The tool was an unwieldy thing in the hands of a child, although in my mother’s, it had looked easy.
+The hot tip of the tool came with different attachments (as shown on the box cover above), and each made a different shape: a circle, an X, a fine line, and so on.
+The only problem is the small tool provided for changing tips didn’t fasten them very securely, so they were always coming off.
 But when things went well, it was a lot of fun.

 The pieces of wood provided with the kit were the exact ones shown above.
 The idea was to use the hot tool to scorch the orange areas, turning the wood into a genuine, hand-burned picture.
 I was not good at this.

 Back in those days we always had an extended family gathering on Christmas Day.
 Because I lived in a large farmhouse with three separate attached homes, we didn’t have to travel far for our Christmas dinner.
 My family lived in the stone house in the middle.
 My grandparents lived in the wing on the left, and my Great-Aunt Ada lived on the right.

 Christmas morning was always a bustle in Granny’s side of the house as she prepared food for the rest of the family, who descended on her place around noon.
 Her windows would be steamy with all of the cooking: a turkey as big as an ostrich in the oven, a huge pot of potatoes, squash, turnip, peas, dressing, cranberries, gravy … oh my!

 We kids would wander back and forth, from our house to hers, through the door that joined the two.
 But as the cooking ramped up, we knew to stay out of the kitchen.
 Finally, the others would arrive, stomping snow off their boots, shouting “Merry Christmas”, and handing over plates of cookies and desserts to be kept safe until later.
 They also brought gifts that I helped to pile beneath the tree, surreptitiously searching for my name on one of the packages.